-Just recently I was introduced to a fascinating school of thought which suggests that the Virgin Mary was, in some respects, a priest.
-The idea seems to have been around since the writing of the early Fathers of the Church in the 4th century and is wonderfully illustrated in striking mages of Mary dressed in priest’s vestments – some dating from as early as the 6th century.
+The idea of Mary as Priest seems to have been around since the 4th century and is wonderfully illustrated in striking mages of Mary dressed in priest’s vestments – some dating from as early as the 6th century.
 Here is a brief taster…

 The image to the left from 6th century Croatia, shows Mary visiting Elizabeth during their pregnancies.
 Both women are wearing what look to be chasubles with the pallium visibe beneath, denoting the highest priestly honour, worn only by the Pope or Bishop as a privilege.
 It has been said that Mary baptised and confirmed John the Baptist in the womb of Elizabeth.
 Jean-Jacques Olier, contemporary of St Vincent de Paul in the 17th Century, says of the Visitation to Elizabeth, “The Blessed Virgin, as Bishop in the Church, sanctified the son of the high priest Zachariah.
 She sanctified St. John and through the imposition of her power, using her right as Mother of God and spouse of the Father, she imprinted the Holy Spirit on St. John”.